-Mueller's Team Accuses Manafort Of Witness Tampering, Asks Judge To Detain Him
+Mueller's Team Accuses Manafort Of Witness Tampering

 Prosecutors are accusing former Trump campaign manager Paul Manafort of witness tampering as he awaits trial on conspiracy and money laundering charges — and they asked a judge to end his house arrest and consider pre-trial detention.